Home > Blog posts > Do Wages Affect Employee Productivity

 Higher wages often lead to increased employee productivity.

-Raising wages is often seen as a contentious topic, with many employees believing it will lead to decreased productivity.
+Raising wages is often considered contentious, with many employees believing it will lead to decreased productivity.

 You can also target raises specifically towards those areas where they are needed the most – such as training costs or moving expenses.